 Its abundance of natural resources brings about several spectacular tourist destinations.
-Chiang Mai offers a rich and indigenous culture with diverse cuisine, handicrafts, festivals and architecture.
+Chiang Mai offers a rich and indigenous culture with diverse cuisine, handicrafts, festivals, and architecture.
 In addition to its many attractions, it is a vibrant and modern city.
-You will never get bored when travelling in the province as there is a great diversity of things to do, including a lot of shopping opportunities.
-Chiang Mai’s unique cuisine as well as international food will satisfy all palates.
+You will never get bored when traveling in the province as there is a great diversity of things to do, including a lot of shopping opportunities.
+Chiang Mai’s unique cuisine, as well as international food, will satisfy all palates.
 A wide range of accommodations ranges from simple accommodations to luxurious hotels.

 - A cool/dry season from October – February